Be a STEM Champion!

-Mid Columbia STEM Network Launched with $200,000 Grant from WA STEM
+Mid-Columbia STEM Network Launched with $200,000 Grant from Washington STEM

-The Mid-Columbia STEM Network is a partnership between the Washington State STEM Education Foundation and Washington STEM.
+The Mid-Columbia STEM Network is a partnership between the Washington State STEM Education Foundation, located in the Tri-Cities, and Washington STEM, headquartered in Seattle.
 The purpose of the initiative is to build a bridge that links students, educators and the community to STEM resources throughout the Mid-Columbia and across our state.
-Network partners support a unified system of STEM education – fostering partnerships, scaling best practices and increasing impact.
+The Mid-Columbia STEM Network partners support a unified system of STEM education by fostering partnerships, scaling best practices, and increasing impact.